The Weighted $L^p$ Minkowski Problem: The case of positive p

 Notice that $c_1 >0$ by the assumptions on $K$.
 For all $p\in\R$, we have $h_K^{1-p}\geq c_1^{1-p}$ on $\sn$.
 Observe that, for every $\theta\in\sn$

 since $S_K$ is not concentrated on any great hemisphere. \end{proof}

-The next two propositions will be used to show non-degeneracy.
-The first proposition will be used in the proof of Theorems~\ref{t:first_sym} and \ref{t:first_sym_p0}.
-In those proofs, we are able to prove upper-and-lower bounds on sequences solving the optimization problems independently of each other, and so we may assume we have already shown bounded-ness when establishing the non-degeneracy.
+The next two propositions will be used to show non-degeneracy of the limit of the sequence of convex bodies, i.e., that the limiting body has a non-empty interior.
+The first proposition will be used in the proof of the $p\geq 0$ cases of Theorem~\ref{t:first_sym}.
+In those proofs, we are able to prove upper-and-lower bounds on sequences solving the optimization problems independently of each other, and so we may assume we have already shown boundedness when establishing the non-degeneracy.